uttingb/AMAAS/README.md

 "ggplot2" is used for visualizing data.
 It provides a set of highly customizable tools for creating excellent graphics.

-AMAAS was conceived by Dr. Jaap Saers (a postdoctoral research studying trabecular bone) and myself.
+AMAAS was conceived by Dr. Jaap Saers (a postdoctoral researcher studying trabecular bone) and myself.
 If you have any questions, please don't hesitate to send me an email at bju23[at]cam.ac.uk :smiley: